dennisnuhiji/prime-pagination/README.md

 totalPages: number; // total amount of pages

 pageChange: (pageNumber: number) => void; // callback function triggered after page change

+displayPages?: number; // number of pages to be displayed in the pagination bar (default is 3)

 nextPage?: boolean; // next page button(appears only when there is next page)